ltrgoddard/thesis/temp.markdown

 [^27]: Sutherland, ‘J.H.
 Prynne and Philology’, p.
 238; Ian Patterson,
     ‘“the medium itself, rabbit by proxy”: some thoughts about reading J.H.
-Prynne’, in *Poets on Writing, 1970–1991* (London: Macmillan, 1992), 234–46 (p.
+Prynne’, in *Poets on Writing, 1970–1991*, ed. by Denise Riley (London: Macmillan, 1992), 234–46 (p.
 237).
-This conception has recently been confirmed by Prynne himself, who has noted that ‘*Brass* was a distinct break with its precursor practise’ (Prynne, ‘The Art of Poetry No. 101’, interviewed by Jeff Dolven and Joshua Kotin, *The Paris Review*, 218
-    \[Fall 2016\], 174–207 \[p.
+This conception has recently been confirmed by Prynne himself, who has noted that ‘*Brass* was a distinct break with its precursor practise’ (Prynne, ‘The Art of Poetry No. 101’, interviewed by Jeff Dolven and Joshua Kotin, *The Paris Review*, 218 \[Fall 2016\], 174–207 \[p.
 191\]).

 [^28]: *Ibid*.